Jako0320/JS-Portfolio/README.md

 ## Personal Notes
 I struggled a bit with the distinction between using block or flex but was able to circle back and fix things.
-The hover function works, but since I have a full image on most of the buttons, it only shows on my personal project.